 Advantages of Internet based SMS service provider connections:

 - High speed.
-Internet SMS connections can serve up to 500 SMS messages per
+Internet SMS connections can serve up to 500 SMS messages per second

 - No physical device is needed.

 - Problems with wireless links, such as low GSM signal strength will not effect your system

 - Flexible sender address assignment is possible.
 When you send out an SMS messages you can freely specify the sender phone number.